Hollin How accommodation summary

 Logs provided for open fire.

-Hollin How sleeps 10/14 people.
-The extra four can be accommodated on two sofa beds (one is in the back snug and one is in the second snug).
+Hollin How sleeps up to 10 people and up to an additional 4 children.
+The extra four children can be accommodated on two sofa beds (one is in the back snug and one is in the second snug) although these are not intended for adult use.
 Please note, the main dining table can comfortably accommodate 10 people.

 The earliest parts of Hollin How date back to the late 1600's with additions and alterations in the 1800's.
 A working farm until the 1960's, it was beautifully restored to its 19th century heyday in the late 1990's to conserve and enhance the original character features whilst cleverly integrating all the modern comforts you would expect.